 In the mean time the research on the 1943-photos has led to smaller and specialized exhibitions.
 In 2013 Jacqueline Shelton from San Francisco, whose father was portrayed by Annemie in July 1943, visited the Foundation in Amsterdam.
 Back home she organized an exhibit of some 25 photos and stories from 1943 in San Francisco, which opened in the Goethe Institute in January 2015.
-The exhibition has travelled to Illinois Holocaust Museum in Skokie, Chicago.
+This exhibition, Lost Stories, Found Images: Portraits of Jews in Wartime Amsterdam, has travelled to Illinois Holocaust Museum in Skokie, Chicago.

 In the spring of 2015, an exhibition was held in the street where Annemie has lived.
 It was made in cooperation with an educational project of school children interviewing persons who had been a child during the war in the same neighborhood.
 During the summer, this exhibition was on display at the memorial site of Westerbork, the Dutch transit camp.

-The exhibition Almost Lost in History: Rediscovering the Photography of Annemie and Helmuth Wolff has been extended by six weeks and will close after October 15th.
+The exhibition Almost Lost in History: Rediscovering the Photography of Annemie and Helmuth Wolff closed on October 15th, having had more than 34,000 visitors.